 She performed her first Amelia (Masked Ball) in June 2016 with The Atlantic Coast Opera Festival, followed by an acclaimed repeat of Desdemona (Otello) with the Festival last Summer under the baton and direction of the internationally acclaimed Dramatic Baritone/Conductor/Stage Director Robert McFarland.

-The gifted artist recently performed her first Brahms’s Requiem as Soprano Soloist last October 2016, followed by the title role in Massenet’s rarely performed Marie-Magdeleine.
+The gifted artist performed her first Brahms’s Requiem as Soprano Soloist in October 2016, followed by the title role in Massenet’s rarely performed Marie-Magdeleine.

-Last November, she was heard in the great Brazilian composer Carlos Gomes’ grand opera Lo Schiavo in the lead soprano role of Ilàra.
-She stepped in shortly thereafter as a last minute replacement as Musetta in La Bohème in December followed by the title role in Massenet’s Grisélidis.
+In November 2016, she was heard in the great Brazilian composer Carlos Gomes’ grand opera Lo Schiavo in the lead soprano role of Ilàra.
+She stepped in shortly thereafter as a last minute replacement as Musetta in La Bohème in December 2016, followed by the title role in Massenet’s Grisélidis.

-Ms. Beer did her first Leonora (Forza del Destino), Donna Anna (Don Giovanni) as well Mozart’s Requiem as Soprano Soloist last Spring.
+Ms. Beer did her first Leonora (Forza del Destino), Donna Anna (Don Giovanni) as well Mozart’s Requiem as Soprano Soloist in the Spring of 2017.

-She is now gearing for her first Giorgetta (Tabarro) and a repeat of Santuzza (Cavalleria) with the Atlantic Coast Opera Festival under the baton of Mo.
-Robert McFarland this summer.
+Ms. Beer will then star in her first Giorgetta and as Santuzza in the Atlantic Coast Opera Festival double bill of Cavalleria Rusticana/Tabarro under the baton of Mo.
+Robert McFarland in the Summer of 2018.

-Her coaches include Valéry Ryvkin (San Francisco Opera, Valery Gergiev’s assistant) and Jane Klaviter (Metropolitan Opera) while among her conductors are Robert McFarland, Charles Prince, David Antony Lofton, Yves Abel and David Blackburn.
+Ms. Beer’s coaches include Valéry Ryvkin (San Francisco Opera, Valery Gergiev’s assistant) Jane Klaviter (Metropolitan Opera) William Hicks (New York City Opera) and Ruslan Odintsov (Kharkov National University of the Arts, Ukraine.)
+She counts among her conductors Maestro Robert McFarland, Charles Prince, David Antony Lofton, Yves Abel and the late David Blackburn.
 She has studied with such teachers as Rita Patanè, Daniel Ferro (the Juilliard School) and currently, the celebrated Dramatic Baritone and international Vocal Instructor, Conductor and Stage Director Robert McFarland.